 Department of Economics - PhD Program

-The W. P. Carey PhD in economics equips students for teaching and research positions at four-year institutions of higher education, as well research positions in public agencies or private organizations.
-The program is relatively small in size, with about 40 doctoral students in residence at any time.
-The low student-to-faculty ratio allows us to provide greater faculty attention and mentoring than larger programs.
-As a PhD student, you will be involved in teaching, research, and seminar activities, becoming an integral member of the department.
-Most of our PhD students are supported through teaching and research assistantships for four years.
-Stipends are highly competitive with any graduate program in the country.
+The W. P. Carey PhD in Economics equips students for research and teaching and positions at top institutions of higher education in the world as well research positions in public agencies or private organizations.
+The program is relatively small in size, with about 40 full-time doctoral students in residence at any time.
+A low student-to-faculty ratio allows us to provide greater faculty attention and mentoring than larger programs.
+All PhD students are an integral part of the department involved in research, teaching and actively participating in seminar/workshop series.
+They are financially supported through teaching and research assistantships for five years.
+Stipends are highly competitive with any graduate program in the world.

 Program of Study

-The PhD program provides rigorous training in microeconomic theory, macroeconomic theory, and econometrics.
+The PhD program provides rigorous training in microeconomic theory, macroeconomic theory, applied economics and econometrics.
 Additionally, you have the opportunity to select a primary area of specialization for study:

 - Economic Theory